Dreaght/gpu-screen-recorder-ui/README.md

 ## Build dependencies
 These are the dependencies needed to build GPU Screen Recorder UI:

-* x11 (libx11, libxrandr, libxrender, libxcomposite, libxfixes, libxi)
+* x11 (libx11, libxrandr, libxrender, libxcomposite, libxfixes, libxext, libxi)
 * libxcursor
 * libglvnd (which provides libgl, libglx and libegl)
 * linux-api-headers